mieweb/datavis-glide/doc/source.rst

 The type information for each field indicates the following:

+``field``
+  Name of the field.

+``type``
-* The type (e.g. number, string, date).
+  The type (e.g. number, string, date).
 This affects how filtering and sorting works, e.g. dates can be sorted chronologically instead of alphabetically.

+``format``
-* The format (e.g. "MM-DD-YYYY") — used for dates, times, and datetimes.
+  The format (e.g. "MM-DD-YYYY") — used for dates, times, and datetimes.
 This is needed to prevent misinterpretation of ambiguous dates like "01/02/03."

+``deferDecoding``
+  If this is true, then type decoding of the raw data into an internal representation (e.g. from a string or number into a Moment or Numeral object) is deferred until needed (e.g. for sorting, filtering, or display).

+``needsDecoding``
+  If this is true, then type decoding of the raw data into an internal representation is not necessary for sorting.

 .. table:: Available types